BrahMos: Brazil

+Vietnam

+Vietnam was included in the "definite list of countries" which have expressed interest in BrahMos as per a report in 2021.

+On 22 December 2024, it was reported that a deal worth $700 million for the sale of BrahMos to Vietnam is to be signed within few months.
+The initial techno-commercial intricacies had been discussed, while the draft agreement (which includes the final deal amount, delivery timeline, payment terms, and other details from the manufacturer) is awaited.
+The orders are expected from both Vietnamese Army and Vietnamese Navy.

+Indonesia

+Indonesia has been in discussion with India for the purchase of BrahMos missile since July 2020 during the meet of the then Indonesian Defence Minister Prabowo Subianto with his Indian counterpart Rajnath Singh in India.
+As reported in January 2025, a deal worth $450 million for 290 km range BrahMos missiles is to be signed soon making Indonesia the third export customer after Philippines and Vietnam.

+Multiple reports suggested that the deal will be finalised on 25–26 January 2025 during Indonesian President Prabowo Subianto visit to India as the Republic Day chief guest since India, Russia and Indonesia has trilaterally agreed upon the price of the deal.
+The final deal could take some time as formal procedures are due.
+The purchase will be on loan from one of the national banks of India (like the State Bank of India) unlike the previously expected EXIM Bank.

+On 26 January, it was reported that an Indonesian delegation led by Navy chief Muhammad Ali visited the BrahMos Aerospace headquarters in order to finalise the proposed deal.

+As reported on 4 November by ANI, all procedures and negotiations for Indonesia's BrahMos deal had been completed and only a final nod from the Russian authorities was pending for the contract signing.

 Others

 BrahMos Aerospace has said that several Southeast Asian and Latin American countries have expressed interest in the system, with particular interest in naval and coastal defense versions, and that a "definite list of countries" exists.
-These countries are Brazil, Brunei, Chile, Indonesia, Egypt, Malaysia, Oman, South Africa, Venezuela, and Vietnam.
-In the case of Malaysia, they are considering the purchase of the missile for use on its Kedah class warships and fighter jets.
-The intergovernmental agreement between India and Russia to develop the BrahMos stipulates that both countries would have to approve an export sale.
+These countries are Brunei, Chile, Egypt, Malaysia, Oman, South Africa, Venezuela, and Vietnam.
+In the case of Malaysia, they are considering the purchase of the missile for use on its Kedah class warships and Sukhoi Su-30MKM.

 One of the major issues regarding sales of the missile is that the nations looking to buy may have stressful relations with allies and trading partners of Russia.
 China is one of the main nations that has objections about its neighbours getting these missiles for their navies.
 It views the selling of these missiles as an act of belligerence and interference in the disputed territories like the South China Sea.
-China's concerns were believed to be a direct cause behind the unsuccessful sale of BrahMos to Vietnam even though Vietnam, in fact, has previously acquired and commissioned the Russian Bastion-P coastal defence systems which use the largely-equivalent Yakhont anti-ship missile.
+China's concerns were believed to be a direct cause behind the unsuccessful sale of BrahMos to Vietnam even though Vietnam had previously acquired and commissioned the Russian Bastion-P coastal defence system which uses the largely-equivalent Yakhont anti-ship missile.